Ray Jacobs (defensive tackle): Miami Dolphins (1967-68)

-Buffalo Bills
+Oakland Raiders, Buffalo Bills, Boston Patriots (1969)

-In September 1969, he was signed by the Buffalo Bills to their development squad.
-On October 21, he was traded to the Boston Patriots in exchange for an eighth round draft choice (#183-Louis Ross).
+On March 4, 1969, he was traded to the Oakland Raiders in exchange for an undisclosed draft choice (not exercised).
+The Raiders released Jacobs before the start of the season, on September 9, 1969.
+Later in September 1969, he was signed by the Buffalo Bills to their development (taxi) squad, but did not play for the Bills during the season.
+On October 21, he was traded to the Boston Patriots in exchange for a 1971 eighth round draft choice (183rd overall, used to pick Louis Ross).